Have you ever wondered what coaches see when they are watching matches and practices?

-Instead of looking for absolutes such as rally ending shots, you will start to see more.
 Look for where the movements are initiated, trace a technique through its movement, identify causes of winners or errors.
 The more you practice your observations, the more you will see.

-Trust your instincts and allow them to develop.
+Trust your instincts and allow them to develop

 A quick story